jupyter-lsp/jupyterlab-lsp/README.md

   when a kernel is available the suggestions from the kernel (such as keys of a dict and columns of a DataFrame autocompletion) are merged with the suggestions from LSP (currently only in notebook).

-New in 0.5.0:

-- multiple LSP connections per notebook, e.g. SQL or R (using rpy2) embedded in Python notebook [(example)](https://github.com/krassowski/jupyterlab-lsp/blob/master/examples/Magics_and_rpy2.ipynb),
-- symbol highlight under cursor now works in both file editors and notebooks,
-- and many other improvements, see the [release notes](https://github.com/krassowski/jupyterlab-lsp/releases/tag/v0.5.0).

-Coming in 0.6.0:
+New in 0.6.0:

 - automated LSP servers start and traitlets-based configuration
 - "rename" action in file editor
 - improved code navigation when there are multiple jump targets
+- and many other improvements, see the [release notes](https://github.com/krassowski/jupyterlab-lsp/releases/tag/v0.6.0).

 ### Coming soon:

 - autocompleter with documentation and sorting based on LSP suggestions
-- more unit tests
 - system of settings, including options:
   - to enable aggressive autocompletion (like in hinterland)
   - to change the verbosity of signature hints (whether to show documentation, number of lines to be shown)

-### Planned:

  - "rename" action in notebooks

-### Low priority:

-- Gutter with linter results
+ - gutter with linter results (low priority)
-- Use the kernel session for autocompletion in FileEditor if available (PR welcome)
+ - use the kernel session for autocompletion in FileEditor if available (PR welcome)

 If a feature you need is not on the lists above, please feel free to suggest it by opening a new [issue](https://github.com/krassowski/jupyterlab-lsp/issues).